jeremyary/Stream2Grid/README.md

  - EC2 Instances for Hazelcast & RabbitMQ

 ## Getting Started:
 All you need to do is clone the project and use the command `mvn jetty:run` to start up the app.
-I've also launched the app to Heroku at TODO.

 ## Current State:
 All basic elements have been put into place.
 From here, rule sessions can be grown to further analyze Status data.
 The